 It all started on March 14th, 2019 (the official Pi day), when the developers launched their mobile app.
-They marketed it as a free, battery-friendly mobile mining app which you only have to access once a day for it to continue mining for you on its own.
+They marketed it as a free, battery-friendly mobile mining app that you only have to access once a day for it to continue mining for you on its own.
 The mining rate started at 3.1 Pi/h and halved every time the number of users grew over a certain number.

 And to add up to the mining rate, each user could refer to other people in order to get a bonus.

-“3.5 million people making free loads of money in one year?
+“Over 13 million people making free loads of money in one year?
 That’s amazing!”

-Furthermore, “the mining” is not actually mining as it’s understood in the crypto market.
+As for the Pi mining, “the mining” is not actually mining as it’s understood in the crypto market.
 What we commonly understand as mining doesn’t even work in an SCP.